simonfuhrmann/invokeai-stereo/README.md

 Alternatively, create a directory under your `<invokeai>/nodes/` directory, and copy `stereogram.py` and `__init__.py` into this directory.

+Alternatively (NOT recommended), the `stereogram.py` can also be placed into the application directory under `<invokeai>/.venv/lib/python3.10/site-packages/invokeai/app/invocations/`.

 ## Cross-view vs. parallel-view